FREQUENTLY ASKED QUESTIONS ABOUT DIVORCE SERVICES

 Legal Advice Divorce Coaching does not include legal advice nor does it serve as a substitute for an attorney.
 Attorneys gather pertinent information and investigate the financial issues in order to settle the legal and financial part of the divorce in a way most favorable to the legal and financial interests of their client.
 Divorce services such as mediation and coaching are intended to supplement receiving advice from an attorney.

 The legal and financial matters in a divorce are intertwined with the emotional issues of divorce and the children’s issues in the divorce.

-As opposed to giving legal advice, I use Divorce Coaching to offer my clients the following:
+As opposed to giving legal advice, I offer Divorce Coaching to provide clients with the following:

 A thinking partner throughout the divorce and custody process.